top of page

 2000 06 the last cow.jpg

 We moved into Llwngarreg in December 1992 to extend our self-sufficient lifestyle, but with 28 acres we got sucked into small-scale farming.
 This proved satisfying, but exhausting and ultimately impossible.
+We now know that small farms in Wales DON'T MAKE ANY PROFIT!!!

 We had always grown vegetables and fruit seriously as part of the self-sufficient ideal and we had some ornamental plants in our previous garden, but it was not a passion for either of us.